 How to stay in pole position: hire a boss who has worked on the floor

-When the German Grand Prix is held this weekend, don't be surprised if a former racing driver heads the winning team.
+When the Brazilian Grand Prix is held this weekend will a team headed by a former racing driver win?

-New research shows that Formula One teams led by bosses who started out as drivers or mechanics win twice as many races as their rivals.
+Research by Cass Senior Lecturer in Management, Dr Amanda Goodall, and the University of Sheffield has shown that Formula One teams with leaders who who started out as drivers or mechanics win twice as many races as their rivals.

-Researchers say the key to success is hiring so-called 'expert leaders' - individuals who have built up years of experience on the floor - instead of general managers.
-The pattern applies not just in Formula One but across other public and private sector organisations too.
+She explains why the key to success is hiring so-called 'expert leaders' and how this pattern applies not just in Formula One but across other public and private sector organisations.